mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-SAGE-AI can significantly enhance build system stability by:
-- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch architecture-specific issues early.
-- **Predictive Analytics:** Using historical build data, SAGE-AI can predict potential build failures and suggest preemptive fixes.
-- **Real-time Monitoring:** Providing real-time feedback on build status and quickly identifying the root cause of failures.

-**Current Status:**
+- **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build issues.
+For example, if a commit message indicates a change in a critical dependency or build configuration, SAGE-AI can trigger a preemptive build to catch issues early.
+- **Recommendations:** Implement a CI/CD pipeline that integrates SAGE-AI to automatically trigger builds based on AI predictions.
+Regularly review and update the AI model to improve prediction accuracy.

+**Build System Health:**
-- Successful builds in the last 7 days: $(git log --since="7 days ago" --oneline | wc -l)
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-- Architecture support: i386, x86_6
+- **Architecture Support:** i386, x86_64, ARM6

 ---